 Lisa Bohl represents clients at the trial and appellate levels in both state and federal courts.
-Her practice covers a broad array of subject matters, including business litigation, financial and securities cases, and intellectual property.
+Her practice covers a broad array of subject matters, including business litigation, financial and securities cases, intellectual property, and criminal matters.
 Ms. Bohl recently represented a media company at trial, where she delivered opening statements, conducted direct and cross examinations, and argued trial motions.
 As part of her pro bono practice, she also represents plaintiffs in civil rights matters.

 Prior to joining MoloLamken, Ms. Bohl served as a law clerk to the Honorable Edmond E. Chang of the United States District Court for the Northern District of Illinois.
 She also worked as an associate at Jones Day.
 During law school, Ms. Bohl was a member of the Veterans Legal Services Clinic, where she represented veterans in matters involving military sexual assault, benefits, and improper service discharges.